[wd_asp id=1]

 Keep Image Sizes and Dimensions Consistent

 Maintaining consistent image dimensions across your website holds significance for both aesthetic and functional reasons.
 Uniform image dimensions contribute to a polished, professional appearance for your eCommerce store, thereby enhancing the user experience and driving higher conversion rates.
-Moreover, upholding consistent image dimensions carries particular weight in terms of mobile usability, given that a substantial portion of consumers employ their mobile devices for online purchases.
+Upholding consistent image dimensions carries particular weight in terms of mobile usability, given that a substantial portion of consumers employ their mobile devices for online purchases.
 As indicated by statistics, “60.1% of consumers use mobiles for online shopping.

 An example of image dimensions